ojiofong/ojiofong.github.io/_posts/2016-09-10-gradle-extra-properties-extension.md

 ### Problem

-Whenever there's a version update to a library or build tools version in your build.gradle file, most developers are daunted by the repetitive task of manually inputting the new version for every library dependency.
-For e.g. if android support libraries version changes then you will have update the versions everywhere.
+Whenever there's a version update to a library or build tools version, most developers are daunted by the repetitive task of manually inputting the new version for every library dependency.
+For e.g. if android support libraries version changes then you will have to update the versions everywhere they are used.

-A basic build.gradle file within the app module would similar to this:
+A basic ```build.gradle``` file within the app module would look similar to this:

 ```java
 apply plugin: 'com.android.application'